Microsoft Download Center Archive

 Files

-This download is still available on microsoft.com.
-The downloads below will come directly from the Microsoft Download Center.
+This download is no longer available on microsoft.com.
+The downloads below are archives provided by the Internet Archive Wayback Machine from the Microsoft Download Center prior to April 2023.

 PerfView.zip